-Collegial Partnership Program Since Highland County Public Schools is the smallest school division in the state, we only have one teacher per grade level at the elementary grades, three middle school teachers and normally one teacher for different content areas at the high school level.
+Collegial Partnership Program

+Since Highland County Public Schools is the smallest school division in the state, we only have one teacher per grade level at the elementary grades, three middle school teachers and normally one teacher for different content areas at the high school level.
 We do not employ content specialists and there is little opportunity to participate in collegial partnerships.
 This is a significant limitation in developing services and programs to meet the needs of our school population.
 Augusta County Public Schools, as a service to Highland County Public Schools, has agreed to participate in a collegial partnership.

 Highland Elementary School will partner with Craigsville Elementary School.
 The principal of Craigsville Elementary School will partner with Teresa Blum, principal of Highland Elementary School.
 Both faculties will interact as we develop our curriculum offerings and continue to meet AYP and standards for SOL scores.

-Augusta County School instructional specialists will form collegial partnerships with our school library media specialists and our middle school science teacher.
+Augusta County Schools instructional specialists will form collegial partnerships with our school library media specialists and our middle school science teacher.

 The Language Arts K-12, Foreign Language and ESL Supervisor will partner with our high school foreign language teacher and provide professional development opportunities for our Language Arts teachers.

-The Technology Department will partner with our Coordinator of Administrative Technology, Gary Lane.
+The Technology Department will partner with our Coordinator of Administrative Technology, William Jenkins.
 Highland County Public Schools, due to our small size, has an extremely difficult time getting even one company to submit bids.
 Therefore this partnership is invaluable in purchasing servers and related hardware and software.

 The high school will partner with similar content area teachers.

 The cost savings in the above areas are estimated to be \$50,000 due to Highland County not having to pay for consultants in key curricular areas.

+Transportation

-Transportation We are investigating the shared services of partnering with Augusta County Public Schools in some repairs, maintenance and inspections of our 9 school buses.
+We are investigating he shared services of partnering with Augusta County Public Schools in some repairs and maintenance.
 We anticipate a cost savings of approximately \$3,000.

-These agreements comply with all federal, state and local laws and regulations.
-Dr. Gary D. McQuain, Superintendent Augusta County Public Schools Date 6/2/2010 Mr. Percy C. Nowlin, Superintendent Highland County Public Schools Date
+These agreements comply with all federal, state, and local laws and regulations.

+Dr. Chuck Bishop, Superintendent Augusta County Public Schools

+Dr. William R. Crawford, Superintendent Highland County Public Schools

+Date